gcholette/bash-ps1-themes/README.md

 ### Creating a palette

-Create a new file in the `palettes/` folder and use/update the following variables to your liking:
+Create a new file in the `palettes/` folder and update the following variables to your liking:

 ```bash
 #!/bin/bash